jrobs87/Burger/README.md

 * [Heroku](https://burger-noms.herokuapp.com/) - live and humming

-## Running the tests

-No tests are currently included.

-### Break down into end to end tests

-No tests are currently included.

-### And coding style tests

-No tests are currently included.

 ## Deployment

 The app will work locally once all "Getting Started" instructions have been followed.